Get Caught Up: 4 Big Questions About The Trump-Ukraine Affair

 The old conventional wisdom was that an impeachment process that resulted in a Senate acquittal would wind up hurting Democrats and helping Republicans.

-A party-line vote that resulted in Trump keeping his office would be seen as a vindication and acquittal, in this line of thinking, and voters would punish Democrats in the way they punished Republicans after President Bill Clinton was impeached in 1998.
+A party-line vote that resulted in Trump keeping his office would be seen as a vindication and acquittal in this line of thinking, and voters would punish Democrats in the way they punished Republicans after President Bill Clinton was impeached in 1998.

-Today, Pelosi argues that House Democrats are taking a stand based on principle — that a president cannot solicit foreign interference in U.S. elections or defy Congress.
+Today, Pelosi argues that House Democrats are taking a stand based on principle and that a president cannot solicit foreign interference in U.S. elections or defy Congress.
 She and the House majority are contemplating what would only be the third impeachment vote in history for a sitting president.

 Would Pelosi only take that step if she feels the political landscape had changed enough that she could do so safely?